kube-rs/website/docs/controllers/generics.md

 }
 ```

 This returns when **all** controller fns return.
-This only happens once [shutdown_on_signal] has propagated through all the controllers because the `run_controller` fn is here infallible.
+This happens once [shutdown_on_signal] has safely propagated through all the controllers.

 --8<-- "includes/abbreviations.md"